risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 ## Questions for streamlining your experience

+The questions below provide information for streamlining your using experience.

 ### Why does RisingWave not accept Kafka consumer group IDs?

 A Kafka consumer group is a concept in Apache Kafka.
 It refers to a group of consumers that work together to consume data from one or more topics.